misskey-dev/misskey/etc/misskey-js.api.md

 // src/api.types.ts:16:32 - (ae-forgotten-export) The symbol "TODO" needs to be exported by the entry point index.d.ts
 // src/api.types.ts:18:25 - (ae-forgotten-export) The symbol "NoParams" needs to be exported by the entry point index.d.ts
 // src/api.types.ts:595:18 - (ae-forgotten-export) The symbol "ShowUserReq" needs to be exported by the entry point index.d.ts
+// src/streaming.types.ts:35:4 - (ae-forgotten-export) The symbol "FIXME" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)